CDLM: Consistency Diffusion Language Models For Faster Sampling: Discussion

-Our method complements and can be combined with various inference-only (non-trainable) acceleration techniques.
-At inference time, we use only block-wise KV caching and confidence-based multi-token finalization, but more sophisticated mechanisms can be layered on top.
-For example, one can incorporate D2F's inter-block parallelism to further reduce wall-clock latency~\cite{wang2025d2f}.
+Our method is orthogonal to and can be combined with various inference-only (training-free) techniques.
+At inference time, we only use block-wise KV caching and confidence-based multi-token finalization, but more sophisticated mechanisms can be layered on top.
+For example, incorporating D2F~\cite{wang2025d2f}’s inter-block parallelism could further reduce wall-clock latency.